STEEP ROCK ASSOCIATION STAFF

 Rory grew up on the banks of the Shepaug River and spent many childhood days exploring Steep Rock where an interest in its wild inhabitants took hold.
 He obtained a BS degree in Wildlife Ecology and has since worked on several research projects for a variety of organizations.
 Positions held have examined sea turtle nesting ecology in Florida, snowshoe hare and Canada lynx population dynamics in Maine, northern goshawk distribution and nesting preferences in the Colorado Rockies, southwestern willow flycatcher distribution on the lower Colorado River, California spotted owl population dynamics in the High Sierras, as well as native and recreational fisheries in Utah, Connecticut, and Vermont.

 He returned to the Shepaug River valley to help start an organic farm and joined Steep Rock’s team shortly thereafter in 2013.
 He has cherished the opportunity to tackle an array of projects and contribute to Steep Rock’s mission.
 Responsibilities include assisting with land management practices, managing the conservation easement program, performing biological surveys, and leading programs.
-Rory also serves an a director of the Washington Environmental Council.
+Rory also serves as a director on the Washington Environmental Council.
 After hours, you may find him satisfying addictions to nature photography, fly fishing, beekeeping, and beer brewing.
 Email Rory Larson.

 Kelly Anderson – Office Manager